Casehero

 The long and difficult 13-year journey to the marketplace for Pfizer’s Viagra

 Viagra was something of an accidental discovery.
-The passage indicates that scientists testing an angina drug found that as a side effect, it seemed to cure impotence in many patients.
-Pfizer decided to focus on its unexpected benefit and to develop the product further as a cure for impotence.
+The passage indicates that scientists testing an angina drug found that it seemed to cure impotence in many patients as a side effect.
+Pfizer decided to focus on its unexpected benefit and develop the product further as a cure for impotence.

-Exact estimation of the market for such a drug was not clear.
-Survey results revealed that only 1 in 20 million men suffered from erectile dysfunction; hence even if a medicine could be developed the market would be very small.
-At the time, Pfizer had many drugs under consideration for the treatment of many other conditions such as colonic cancer, diabetes, asthma for which the markets were well known and understood.
+The exact estimation of the market for such a drug was not clear.
+Survey results revealed that only 1 in 20 million men had erectile dysfunction; hence, even if a medicine could be developed, the market would be tiny.

 Difficulty in product evaluation

-Despite enormous resources of Pfizer, lack of available information made the evaluation of the new product proposal so very difficult.
+Despite the enormous resources of Pfizer, the lack of available information made the evaluation of the new product proposal so very difficult.
 The major uncertainties which remained with the business case included:

-4. The market for ED is not developed.
-Could it be developed and how?
+- The market for ED is not developed.
+Could it be developed, and how?

-6. Is there an existing customer base (i.e. current sufferers)?
+- Is there an existing customer base (i.e., current sufferers)?

 An excellent example of good marketing

-As an example of excellent applied science, we see from the case how the authors explain that the scientists who discovered Viagra applied…
+As an example of excellent applied science, we see how the authors explain that the scientists who discovered Viagra applied…

 Unlock Case Solution Now!